-After completing this class, students should be able to: analyze and critically evaluate primary and secondary sources; communicate effectively both orally and in writing; articulate the influence of gender, class, and race on historical developments in colonial and early American society; evaluate the significance of slavery, industrialization, and territorial expansion in shaping the United States in the nineteenth century; and identify and assess the causes and consequences of major political, economic, social, and cultural developments in the United States during the nineteenth century.
+After completing this class, students should be able to: analyze and critically evaluate primary and secondary sources; communicate effectively both orally and in writing; articulate the influence of gender, class, and race on historical developments in U.S. society over the course of the nineteenth century; evaluate the significance of slavery, industrialization, and territorial expansion in shaping the United States in the nineteenth century; and identify and assess the causes and consequences of major political, economic, social, and cultural developments in the United States during the nineteenth century.